jakejh/jakejh.github.io/join.md

 Strong candidates will likely have a PhD in a quantitative field, such as bioinformatics, computational biology, statistics, engineering, computer science, etc. Programming experience and experience working with biological or clinical data is a plus.

-Prospective candidates should email me a description of their interest in the lab and the type of projects they would like to pursue, along with names and contact information for three references.
+Prospective candidates should email me a description of their interest in the lab and the type of projects they would like to pursue, along with name and contact information for three references.

 # Graduate students